Everything you need to know

 An apostille is an international authentication certificate issued under the Hague Apostille Convention that certifies a U.S.-issued document for use in foreign countries.
 You need an apostille when a U.S. document — birth certificate, power of attorney, corporate resolution, court judgment, academic transcript, marriage certificate — must be officially recognized by authorities in another Hague Convention country.

-We process apostilles for all Hague Convention member countries — over 120 nations including the UK, EU member states, Japan, Mexico, Brazil, India, Australia, and most of Latin America.
+We process apostilles for all Hague Convention member countries — including the UK, EU member states, Japan, Mexico, Brazil, India, Australia, and most of Latin America.
 For non-Hague countries, we coordinate authentication through alternate channels: state-level certification, U.S. Department of State authentication, and embassy/consulate legalization.
 Provide the destination country at intake so we confirm the correct procedure.

 Standard processing typically runs 1–3 weeks for state-level apostilles, depending on the issuing state.
 Federal documents requiring U.S. State Department authentication generally take 6–12 weeks.
 Expedited service is available in many states for an additional fee.
 Embassy legalization for non-Hague countries adds further time.
 Specific timing is included in your quote.